khakhalin/notes/01_Tools_and_Logistics.md

     * Functions that do too many things instead of one thing
     * Code repetition
     * Magic values
-* Smuggle code from Jupyter to classes as soon as possible (Jupyter for protopying, and maybe reporting?)
+* Smuggle code from Jupyter to classes as soon as possible (Jupyter only for protopying, reporting, and use case)
 * Write unit tests ([link to a decent intro](https://www.freecodecamp.org/news/an-introduction-to-testing-in-python/))
 * Make small and frequent commits